review-of-financial-studies/template-stata/README.md

 This repository serves as a template for reproducible Stata projects, addressing three common challenges:

 - **Dependencies**: The `dependencies.do` file ensures all required packages are installed automatically.
 - **Portability**: Relative file paths using forward slashes (`"/"`) allow the code to run on any system without modification.
-Backslashes (`"\"`) should be avoided as they only work on Windows.
+Backslashes (`"\"`) should be avoided, as they are only supported on Windows.
 - **Documentation**: The README follows the [Social Science Data Editors template](https://social-science-data-editors.github.io/template_README/) (version 1.1) for standardized replication packages.

 Addressing these challenges before submission significantly streamlines the review process, saving time and effort for both data editors and authors.

-The template includes a working example that downloads FRED macroeconomic data and analyzes the relationship between unemployment and inflation, producing one figure and one regression table.
+The template includes a working example that downloads FRED macroeconomic data and analyzes the relation between unemployment and inflation, producing one figure and one regression table.

 ## Data Availability and Provenance Statements